codesplinta/busser/README.md

 >There are 2 major reasons why it's important to "prune the leaves" of React component tree for your app as seen below:

-1. The virtual DOM is vital to how React works but also presents challenges of it's own in the manner in which it works:
+1. The virtual DOM is vital to how React works but also presents challenges of it's own in the manner in which it works.
+The idea here is to try to workaround these challenges by trying to minimize the amount of wasteful re-renders so that .

 - 1. **The tree diff algorithm keeps on updating leaf (and parent) nodes that do not need to be updated**: The premise for this is that the time complexity of the tree diff algorithm used in ReactJS is linear time (O(n)) and doesn't just swap values (DOM attributes, DOM text nodes) in place from the virtual DOM to the real DOM.
-It actually replaces it in a [top-down replacement approach](https://programming.vip/docs/realization-and-analysis-of-virtual-dom-diff-algorithm.html#:~:text=The%20big,performance%20problem). where you might end up with [bugs like this one](http://www.eventbrite.com/engineering/a-story-of-a-react-re-rendering-bug).
+It actually replaces it in a [top-down replacement approach](https://programming.vip/docs/realization-and-analysis-of-virtual-dom-diff-algorithm.html#:~:text=The%20big,performance%20problem), the entire sub-tree and not just the node that changed.
+Therefore, you might end up with [bugs like this one](http://www.eventbrite.com/engineering/a-story-of-a-react-re-rendering-bug).

 - 2. **The CPU computation due to the tree diff algorithm used in updating components is heavy**: The premise here is that computing the difference between the real DOM and virtual is usually expensive at scale only.